Fresh Market cuts 2013 earnings forecast again, shares slump

-(Reuters) - Specialty grocery retailer Fresh Market Inc TFM.O cut its 2013 earnings forecast for the second time as it battles a weak U.S. consumer spending environment, sending its shares down as much as 16 percent after the bell.
+Nov 21 (Reuters) - Specialty grocery retailer Fresh Market Inc cut its 2013 earnings forecast for the second time as it battles a weak U.S. consumer spending environment, sending its shares down as much as 16 percent after the bell.

-The company, which competes with Whole Foods Market Inc WFM.O and Safeway Inc SWY.N, said sales slowed in the latter part of its third quarter due to weak U.S. consumer confidence.
+The company, which competes with Whole Foods Market Inc and Safeway Inc, said sales slowed in the latter part of its third quarter due to weak U.S. consumer confidence.

 CFO Jeff Ackerman said this trend was expected to continue through the fourth quarter.